scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 	- For mainNav bar, can choose any option at a time.
 Not sequential
 	- in <userProfile> clicking on connection count shows list of all user's connections should be same for posts and subscriptions
+	- in concerns to date picker in <map>
+		- just limit on input number based on days within month
+		- save that number to a state, add var within notice text
+		- R e s e t selectedDate whenever modal is closed (reset to current info)
 	- reducing image uploads at backEnd
 	- memoization